 Because some academic adjustments (accommodations) are costly, and because colleges want to do the best that they can to provide appropriate academic adjustments, colleges will require you to provide documentation of your disability.
 Colleges vary in the requirements for documentation, so your best bet is to check with the college(s) that you want to attend to find out their documentation guidelines.

 Colleges may be especially particular in their documentation requirements for learning disabilities and AD/HD.
-Testing companies can be particular, too--for instance, the ACT and SAT tests have specific requirements.
-(Check their web sites to see what is required: http://www.ACT.org; http://www.ETS.org.)
-Tests that you take while in college (Praxis, GRE, etc.) also required thorough testing.
+Testing companies can be particular, too--for instance, the ACT and SAT websites list specific test requirements.
+Tests that you take while in college (Praxis, GRE, etc.) also require thorough testing.
 Some items that colleges and testing companies consider when looking at documentation are: